Lawyers for child rapist contest victim’s request to waive anonymity

 The 1981 Rape Act makes it an offence to publish the identity of a man accused of rape unless he is convicted.
 It also prohibits the publication of anything that is likely to identify a woman as a rape complainant.

-At the man’s sentencing 10 days ago (on May 23rd), the judge continued the order made during the trial on the basis that identifying him could identify her.
+At the man’s sentencing 10 days ago, the judge continued the order made during the trial on the basis that identifying him could identify her.
 Subsequently, the woman contacted a reporter asking for the man to be named.

 The case was brought back to court last Wednesday when lawyers for the State told the court that the woman now wished to waive her right to anonymity.